commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.
 * Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).

+# 28/03/2017
+* Added a text file containing all of the korean phrases in the game that needs translating - "korean phrases.txt".

 # 27/03/2017
 * Big match - auto team is working, but the death timer isn't working.
 * Big match - death match is working, but the death timer isn't working.